divya-pullivarthi/EcoPack---Sustainable-BI-Solution/README.md

 ## **🏆 Top Sustainable Supplier by ESG Score**
 ![image](https://github.com/user-attachments/assets/e86d4cdb-5358-480a-9f5c-9b0f0d4cd294)

-- **Table View:** Ranks suppliers by ESG scores and EPR compliance.
+### **Insights**
+This table shows the ranking of suppliers based on their Environmental, Social, and Governance (ESG) score.
+It offers a valuable view of the sustainability outcome of the supply chain.
+It will highlight top performers like GreenPlast and RecycleWorks to help in sourcing the right supplier and developing partnership with environmentally friendly suppliers.
-- **Insight:** Supports vendor negotiations and selection based on sustainability values.
+We can use this graph to support vendor negotiations and select them based on the sustainability values.

 ## **🌫 Emissions by Material Type**
 ![image](https://github.com/user-attachments/assets/6694cb0a-859f-413c-99c6-637ced458eff)